 Support groups can be set out in different ways.
 Some focus on peer support, connecting women together who may share similar experiences.
 Others use a more structured format.
 You may see the term supportive expressive therapy used to describe the support a group offers.
 This type of support group is usually facilitated by a health professional such as a psychologist, where women are encouraged to discuss their feelings, strengthen their bonds with other group members and other people important to them, and find enhanced meaning in their lives.

-Below is a list of secondary breast cancer specific support groups and services that are currently active.
-For information about each support group, select the link and you will be taken to the listing within BCNA’s Local Services and Support Directory.
+Below is a list of metastatic breast cancer specific support groups and services that are currently active.
+For information about each support group, select the link and you will be taken to more information.

 - The Thursday Girls: Group for Metastatic Breast Cancer